Overview

 Every interactive update is handled directly on the GPU with minimal overhead.

-2. Deep Mode That Actually Goes Deep
+3. Deep Mode That Actually Goes Deep

-When GPU precision reaches its mathematical ceiling, Mandelbrot Metal transitions seamlessly into a multi-core CPU Deep Mode powered by double-double precision and progressive tiling.
+At extreme Mandelbrot magnifications, when GPU precision reaches its mathematical ceiling, Mandelbrot Metal transitions seamlessly into a multi-core CPU Deep Mode powered by double-double precision and progressive tiling.

 Deep Mode maintains: